Pearson-Higher-Ed/design/c/feedback/v1.0.0-beta.1/index.md

   - type: section
-    name: Contextual feedback with binary answer and comment box
+    name: Targeted feedback with Yes or No response and comment box

   - type: two column
     text: |
-      For contextual feedback that combines binary answer and positive/negative sentiment, use "Yes/No" and comment box.
+      This feedback feature lets you add a comment field to the previous targeted feedback user flow.
+Use its elements when you want to get more information to better understand the Yes or No response.

-      Follow up with system status in alert message.
+      "Note: Follow up with an alert message to acknowledge that the feedback was received."

     contents:
     - type: narrow image